mirzaakhena/gogen/README.md

 $ gogen repository

    # Create a repository and inject the template code into interactor file with '//!' flag
-   gogen repository SaveOrder Order CreateOrder
+   gogen repository SaveOrder Order RunOrderCreate
-     'SaveOrder'   is a repository func name
+     'SaveOrder'      is a repository method name
      'Order'          is an entity name
-     'CreateOrder' is an usecase name
+     'RunOrderCreate' is an usecase name

    # Create a repository without inject the template code into usecase
    gogen repository SaveOrder Order